-In 2019, we closed on the sale of a 45% interest in Targa Badlands to GSO Capital Partners and Blackstone Tactical Opportunities (collectively, "GSO") for \$1.6 billion in cash.
-Growth capital of Targa Badlands after the sale is funded on a pro rata ownership basis.
-Targa Badlands pays a minimum quarterly distribution ("MQD") to GSO and Targa, with GSO having a priority right on such MQDs.
-Additionally, GSO's capital contributions would have a liquidation preference upon a sale of Targa Badlands.
-Targa Badlands is a discrete entity and the assets and credit of Targa Badlands are not available to satisfy the debts and other obligations of Targa or its other subsidiaries.
-As of March 31, 2021, the total contributions from GSO were \$1.7 billion and are included in noncontrolling interests.
+In 2019, we closed on the sale of a 45% interest in Targa Badlands LLC to GSO Capital Partners and Blackstone Tactical Opportunities.
+Targa Badlands LLC is a discrete entity and the assets and credit of Targa Badlands LLC are not available to satisfy the debts and other obligations of Targa or its other subsidiaries.